swdayu/howtos/lua/4-basic-capi/lua-stack.md

 const char *lua_pushfstring (lua_State *L, const char *fmt, ...);
 ```

 Pushes onto the stack a formatted string and returns a pointer to this string.
-It is similar to the ISO C function sprintf, but has some important differences:
+It is similar to the ISO C function `sprintf`, but has some important differences:

-You do not have to allocate space for the result: the result is a Lua string and Lua takes care of memory allocation (and deallocation, through garbage collection).
+You do not have to allocate space for the result:
+the result is a Lua string and Lua takes care of memory allocation (and deallocation, through garbage collection).
 The conversion specifiers are quite restricted.
 There are no flags, widths, or precisions.
-The conversion specifiers can only be '%%' (inserts the character '%'), '%s' (inserts a zero-terminated string, with no size restrictions), '%f' (inserts a lua_Number), '%I' (inserts a lua_Integer), '%p' (inserts a pointer as a hexadecimal numeral), '%d' (inserts an int), '%c' (inserts an int as a one-byte character), and '%U' (inserts a long int as a UTF-8 byte sequence).
+The conversion specifiers can only be `%%` (inserts the character `%`),
+`%s` (inserts a zero-terminated string, with no size restrictions),
+`%f` (inserts a `lua_Number`), `%I` (inserts a `lua_Integer`),
+`%p` (inserts a pointer as a hexadecimal numeral), `%d` (inserts an `int`),
+`%c` (inserts an int as a one-byte character), and `%U` (inserts a `long int` as a UTF-8 byte sequence).

 ### lua_pushlstring [-0, +1, e]